 Taking such steps early on can give organisations a competitive advantage in bidding for contracts.
 The same applies to international businesses looking to win work from governments or other organisations in Saudi Arabia or the wider region.

-Companies need to understand how they’re going to be assessed on their local content contribution, and factor this into their response to requests for proposals, as well as questionnaires for their own suppliers.
+Companies need to understand how they’re going to be assessed on their local content contribution, and factor this into their responses to requests for proposals, as well as questionnaires for their own suppliers.
 In some cases, these contracts may operate over a 30-year period, so it is essential to take a long-term view.